Coulée verte René-Dumont: History

-This Promenade Plantée is built on the former tracks of the Vincennes railway line, which, beginning in 1859, linked the Bastille station to Verneuil-l'Étang, after passing through Vincennes.
+This Promenade Plantée is built on the former tracks of the Vincennes railway line, which, beginning in 1859, linked the Gare de la Bastille train station to Verneuil-l'Étang, after passing through Vincennes.
 It ceased operation on December 14, 1969; part of the line beyond Vincennes was integrated into Line A of the RER, while the Paris-Vincennes section was completely abandoned.

 Beginning in the 1980s, the area was renovated.
 In 1984, the Bastille station was demolished to make way for the Opéra Bastille.
 The Reuilly section was designed in 1986; it incorporates the old commercial rail depot of Reuilly into a group of park areas.
 The Promenade Plantée was put into place at the same time in order to reuse the rest of the abandoned line between the Bastille and the old Montempoivre gate to the city.
 Landscape architect Jacques Vergely and architect Philippe Mathieux designed the parkway, which was inaugurated in 1993.
 The arcades of the Viaduc des Arts were renovated in 1989 by architect Patrick Berger, as was the new square Charles-Péguy.